Management development: Approaches

-Purpose of management development
+Purpose

 Managers are an integral part of the decision-making processes of organizations.
 Therefore, management development is a crucial factor in improving their performance.
 A management development program may help reduce employee turnover, improve employee satisfaction, better able a company to track manager performance, improve managers' people management skills, improve management productivity and morale, and prepare managers for technological change.

-Action learning

-Many management qualifications now have an action learning element.
-Action learning asserts that individuals learn best from hands-on experience.

 Coaching

 Coaching is a teaching, training or development process in which an individual is supported while achieving a specific personal or professional result or goal.
 Coaching is an effective learning tool that affects the bottom line and productivity, as well as intangible benefits.
 It aids in the improvement of individual performance, tackles underperformance, and aids in the identification of personal learning needs.